fumes/fumes.11ty/src/articles/la-vie-en-rose.md

   - water
 license: CC_BY_NC_ND
 thumb: la-vie-en-rose.jpg
 description: "Eyes which make me lower mine.
 If you look at the bright side of life, your whole life becomes filled with light.
-So we can make treasure of La Vie en rose"
+So we can make treasure of La Vie En Rose"
 image: "/assets/p/la-vie-en-rose/200718_rokma_photo.jpg"
 ---
 # Eyes which make me lower mine